MaikKlein/maikklein.github.io/content/unreal-rust-1.md

 ## Blueprint

 `Blueprint` is Unreal's visual scripting system and it is heavily used in the engine.
 You can drive animations, materials, particles, sound, gameplay through it.
-If I wanted `unreal-rust` to become something real, I had to support blueprints somehow.
+It is important that `unreal-rust` can be used in Blueprint as well.

-I added a new node called `GetComponent(Rust)`, which gives you access to all of your components in Rust.
+I added a new node called `GetComponent(Rust)`, which gives you access to all of your Rust components.

 {{webmvideo(src="https://user-images.githubusercontent.com/1994306/187077333-c8fb34e6-899e-4e65-9809-cb72c815b7a7.webm")}}